-The 1099-MISC forms were previously used instead of 1099-NEC; however, the 1099-NEC is now used exclusively for contractor payments.
+For the tax years 2020 and prior, the 1099-MISC forms were used instead of 1099-NEC; however, the 1099-NEC is now used exclusively for contractor payments.

 Your company may still have a requirement to file 1099-MISC forms if you pay for any of the following payment types.

 - Prizes and awards (box 3);

 - Other income payments (box 3);

 - Generally, the cash paid from a notional principal contract to an individual, partnership, or estate (box 3);

 - Medical and health care payments (box 6);

 - Gross proceeds paid to an attorney (box 10)